-Students will be able to:
+Upon completion of this course, students will be able to:

 - 1. Explain the implications and importance of their own research topic to social work. - 2.
 Identify the rationales and objectives of their proposed research projects. - 3.
 Acquire the skills of conducting a literature review. - 4.
 Identify the use of appropriate data collection methodologies related to their research topics. - 5.
 Point out the limitations and benefits of the research methods adopted for their research projects. - 6.
 Complete an initial draft of their research project proposals. - 7.
 Identify ethical issues relevant to their proposed research and specify procedures to deal with these.